macatak/opensearch-/alerting/README.md

 # Alerting Setup

-Creating and delaing with alerts
+Creating and dealing with alerts

 ## Notifications
 formerly Destinations